an-slua-sidhe/Elite-Gourmet/README.md

 The **Deployed Version** of the site can be visited by clicking [**here**](https://an-slua-sidhe.github.io/milestone-2).

-My name is **Paul Quinn** and I designed and developed this site in its entirety as part of my [Fullstack Web Development Diploma](https://codeinstitut#e.net/courses) with the **Code Institute**, Ireland.
+My name is **Paul Quinn** and I designed and developed this site in its entirety as part of my [**Fullstack Web Development Diploma**](https://codeinstitut#e.net/courses) with the **Code Institute**, Ireland.
 I came up with the concept for Elite Gourmet while thinking of ideas for my Milestone 2 project.
 After completing modules in Javascript Fundamentals and Interactive Front-end Development, this project needed to showcase my newfound skills in Javascript powered website functionality.

-I decided to use 2-3 APIs for the project; 2 certainties in Google Maps and EmailJS, with the possiblity of adding a third if time constraints allowed (this could also be added to a list of future features if necessary).
+I decided to use 2-3 APIs for the project; 2 certainties in [**Google Maps**](https://developers.google.com/maps/documentation/javascript/tutorial) and [**EmailJS**](https://www.emailjs.com/), with the possiblity of adding a third if time constraints allowed (this could also be added to a list of future features if necessary).

 I then needed subject material and a central concept for my project.
 As I am from West Cork and live in the city of Cork, I considered the explosion of culinary excellence in the region in the last 10-15 years.
 This also extends beyond Cork to the rest of Ireland, and includes several **Michelin** starred establishments.
 Combining **Google Maps** and **EmailJS** with this local fine dining landscape, I hit upon the idea of a website serving clients who wished to discover the finest culinary experience without the hassle of organising it.

-**Elite Gourmet** is a site where the user can browse and select Michelin starred restaurants from the four corners of Ireland (via the Google Maps API) get in contact with the host (via the EmailJS API) and organise a trip to and from their chosen establishment, with all transport, dietary and booking concerns taken care of.
+**Elite Gourmet** is a site where the user can browse and select Michelin starred restaurants from the four corners of Ireland (via the **Google Maps API**) get in contact with the host (via the **EmailJS API**) and organise a trip to and from their chosen establishment, with all transport, dietary and booking concerns taken care of.

  There is a full overview of the design/development process below, along with an extensive outline of the testing process, future features, user stories, responsivity and deployment.